master-hax/aosp-system-core/init/README.md

   using this new mechanism, processes can use the user option to select their desired uid without ever running as root.
   As of Android O, processes can also request capabilities directly in their .rc files.
-See the "capabilities" option below.
+See the "capabilities" option above.

 `writepid <file> [ <file>\* ]`
 > Write the child's pid to the given files when it forks.
 Meant for